Sir Edward Bradford, 1st Baronet: Indian Civil Service

 He remained in the Indian Army, but served as Political Agent at successively Jaipur, Baghelkhand, Bharatpur and Mewar.
 He was promoted captain in 1865 and major in 1873.
-In 1866, he married Elizabeth Adela Knight.
-In 1874, he was made general superintendent of the Thuggee and Dacoity Department, which effectively acted as the Viceroy's secret police.
+The following year he was made general superintendent of the Thuggee and Dacoity Department, which effectively acted as the Viceroy's secret police.
 In March 1878, he was appointed governor-general's agent for Rajputana and chief commissioner of Ajmer, in charge of relations with the Rajput princes, by whom he was respected and admired, not least because he had survived an encounter with a tiger.
 In private, however, he had no time for them, regarding them as lazy, vain, stupid and underhand.
 He was promoted lieutenant-colonel in 1879 and colonel in 1884.
 Having been appointed a Companion of the Order of the Star of India (CSI) in 1876, in June 1885, he was knighted as a Knight Commander of the Star of India (KCSI) for his services.

 In 1887, he returned to London as secretary of the Political and Secret Department of the India Office, but the following year returned to India to conduct Prince Albert Victor, Duke of Clarence on a tour of the country, returning to England in 1889.
 He was made an Aide-de-Camp to Queen Victoria (holding the post until 1893), and was offered the governorship of Cape Colony, but refused it.